ray-x/navigator.lua/README.md

   keymaps = {{key = "gK", func = vim.lsp.declaration, desc = 'declaration'}}, -- a list of key maps
-  -- this kepmap gK will override "gD" mapping function declaration()  in default kepmap -- please check mapping.lua for all keymaps treesitter_analysis = true, -- treesitter variable context treesitter_navigation = true, -- bool|table false: use lsp to navigate between symbol ']r/[r', table: a list of --lang using TS navigation
+  -- this kepmap gK will override "gD" mapping function declaration()  in default kepmap -- please check mapping.lua for all keymaps
+  -- rule of overriding: if func and mode ('n' by default) is same -- it can be overrided treesitter_analysis = true, -- treesitter variable context treesitter_navigation = true, -- bool|table false: use lsp to navigate between symbol ']r/[r', table: a list of --lang using TS navigation